Eurexpo Lyon, France

 In 2025, the 3A Club, organizer of the Epoqu’auto show in Lyon, will welcome more than 100,000 visitors to its nearly 90,000 m² exhibition space.
 Anniversaries, themed exhibitions, competition areas, and youngtimers will offer visitors a wide choice of models.

-At the beginning of the 20th century, Lyon was a major center of French car manufacturing, with many brands that have since disappeared, such as Berliet and Philos, but which visitors will be able to rediscover at the show.
+At the beginning of the 20th century, Lyon was a major center for French automobile manufacturing, with many brands that have since disappeared but which visitors can rediscover at the show through some twenty cars from manufacturers such as La Buire, Cottin Desgouttes, Rochet Schneider, Philos, and Luc Court.

 Epoqu’ always reserves a large area for youngtimers, and this year the focus will be on supercars with an exceptional selection of around fifteen supercars, including the Bugatti EB110 (1995), a Maserati MC12 (2005) and a Venturi 400 GT Trophy (1992).